Next Gen LSDA

 README File Contents — Description (Minimal recommendations in bold)

-File Contents — Data and File Overview (Minimal recommendations in l bold)
+File Contents — Data and File Overview (Minimal recommendations in bold)

-README File Contents — Sharing and Accessing Information (Minimal recommendations in l bold)
+README File Contents — Sharing and Accessing Information (Minimal recommendations in bold)

-README File Contents — Methodology (Minimal recommendations in l bold)
+README File Contents — Methodology (Minimal recommendations in bold)

-README File Contents — Data Specific Information (Minimal recommendations in l bold;)
+README File Contents — Data Specific Information (Minimal recommendations in bold)

 README File Contents — Examples of Metadata Standards: Table 1